SuperGoodMike/Desktop-Stock-Ticker/README.md

 - Garbage collection integrated to prevent memory leaks and crashes.

 ## Prerequisites
-- **MicroPython Firmware**: Ensure your ESP32-S3 is flashed with MicroPython.
-Follow the [official MicroPython guide](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) for installation or use the firmware included in this project.
+- **Custom MicroPython Firmware included**: Ensure your ESP32-S3 is flashed with the included MicroPython.
+Follow the [official MicroPython guide](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) for installation, use the firmware included in this project since it includes GC9A01 display driver and urequests.
 - **Google Sheets**: Publish your stock data as a CSV file.
 Replace the `GOOGLE_SHEETS_URL` in the script with your published CSV URL.
 - **Wi-Fi Credentials**: Update the `WIFI_SSID` and `WIFI_PASSWORD` in the script with your Wi-Fi credentials.